raspberrypilearning/temperature-log/worksheet.md

 >>>
 ```

 1. The number has still been split around the decimal point though.
-The line can be edited to include a search for the deimal point though.
+The line can be edited to include a search for the decimal point though.

 ``` python
 temp = findall("\d+\.", temp)